DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 Issues:

 - The user should only see courses that they accredit.
-- The ‘change link’ appears because the selected training provider has multiple courses - it should only appear if the currently selected training provider runs multiple courses that the accredited body ratifies.
+- The ‘change’ link appears because the selected training provider has multiple courses - it should only appear if the currently selected training provider runs multiple courses that the accredited body ratifies.
 - The accredited body can select a course they don’t ratify and then when they try and complete the flow, they see an error.

 ## Changing to a course if you’re a school direct